Dev-Nonsense0909688/repo-roaster/README.md

 # Repo Roaster

-Repo Roaster is a command-line tool that analyzes GitHub repositories and provides a brutally honest review of their health, structure, and maintenance quality — along with actionable suggestions to improve them.
+Repo Roaster is a command-line tool that analyzes GitHub repositories and provides a brutally honest review of their health, structure, and maintenance quality — along with suggestions to improve them.

 It is designed to be fast, readable, and safe to use on both small personal projects and large public repositories.